Following the theme of “zooming in” and “zooming out” from our previous posts, how can we apply it to a particular relevant thought, belief or value.

-The real question is, are you or your patients stuck on any of these “zoom level”, and is it at a healthy or unhealthy level for their context.
+The real question is, are you or your patients stuck on any of these “zoom levels”, and is it at a healthy or unhealthy level for their particular context?

-If we are not aware or can’t find our “zoom function” in life, we risk a life of unhealthy stress, ongoing conflict, and failure.
+If we are not aware or can’t find our “zoom function” in life, we risk a life of unhealthy stress, ongoing conflict, and failures.

 So, do we need to “zoom in” more or “zoom out” more?
-And at what level of zoom do we think is most healthy for this particular context?
+And at what level of zoom do we think is most healthy for our particular context?